NMAAHC/zshrc/README.md

-# zshrc
-making our zshrc
-making it and making it and making it well
+Installation instructions for custom NMAAHC zshrc and associated files.